rhomobile/rhomobile-docs/docs/en/edge/guide/camera.md

 ## Choosing the Camera
 On most devices there are both front and rear facing cameras.
-By default, the rear camera is chosen and can be used by using the `Rho.Camera` namespace.
+By default, the rear camera is chosen and can be used by calling the `Rho.Camera` namespace.
 However, the Camera API also supports defining instances of the Camera object in a variety of different ways.
 This allows you greater control and flexibility in using the API.

 ### Specifying By Name
 One way you can ensure the use of a certain camera on a device is by naming an instance of that camera with the `getCameraByType` method: